 Finalise the details of your offer

 In order to streamline your hiring process, it’s a good idea to gather feedback from your latest hires within your company.
-Perhaps they feel an aspect of the process could have been smoother.
+Perhaps they feel an aspect of the process could have been smoother, or there are new recruitment trends the hiring manager could utilise.
 Maybe the job description isn’t clear enough, so it doesn’t stand out enough on LinkedIn.
 You might also choose to ask your most recent employees what they wish had gone differently, and why they were drawn to apply to this role.
 All of this information will help ensure your hiring process is successful, and your company finds their dream candidate.

 It may feel like the hiring process is overwhelming, but the best way to beat overwhelm is to break a plan.
-This whitepaper provides you with the steps you need to follow in order to properly identify your recruiting needs - the first step to finding the candidate you need.
-If you’d like more information on the recruitment process, get in touch with Adams.
+This whitepaper provides you with the steps you can follow in order to properly identify your recruiting needs - the first step to finding the candidate you need.
+If you’d like more information on the recruitment process, get in touch with Adams